 The history of foundation of Pushkinskaya GRS Company dates back to the end of the 50s of the twentieth century.
 On April 23, 1959, the construction plan of gas-discharge station for liquid gas in the area of Mytischi town on a territory of 3 hectares was approved by the Moscow Regional Soviet of Working People's Deputies.
 On April 3, 1961, the station was sucessfully put into operation after the almost two-year period of construction.

 Initially, the station was called Kaliningradskaya GNS and was designed for servicing residential sector of around 20 thousand apartments in Pushkinsky, Mytishchinsky and Kaliningradsky districts.
-However, the station had reached designed capacity of 6 000 tons of liquid gas per year by the beginning of 1962, and by the year 1964 the number of consumers had reached 40,000 and exceeded the designed capacity by half, due to intensive region's gas infrastructure development.
-Labor saving appliances were not the part of the main project of the station's construction, thus filling and moving of gas cylinders in the shop and in the warehouse were done manually, which had made it difficult to increase the station's maximum power threshold.
+However, the station had reached designed capacity of 6 000 tons of liquid gas per year by the beginning of 1962, and by the year 1964 the number of consumers had reached 40,000 and doubled the designed capacity, due to intensive region's gas infrastructure development.
+Labor saving appliances were not the part of the main project of the station's construction, thus filling and moving of gas cylinders in the shop floor and in the warehouse were done manually, which had made it difficult to increase the station's maximum power threshold.

 Later the station became subordinated to Pushkinsky district due to the territorial changes of the region.
 Since then, the station is called Pushkinskaya.